nitieaj/Contact-Tracing/README.md

 ## Outout
-Output: Classification of patient/users based on the risk level Statistical significant variables and comfounding factors.
+Output: Classification of patient/users based on the risk level, Statistical significant variables and comfounding factors.
-Relationship and pattern  visuals.